Necrolesian/morrowind-mod-list/list.md

 if e.mobile.isSwimming then return end
 ```

-Now your "levitation" speed will be based on your speed attribute while swimming, and casting levitate should no longer make a big difference to your swim speed.
+Now the mod will no longer influence your "levitation" speed underwater, and casting levitate should no longer make a big difference to your swim speed.

 ## [A Sinking Feeling](https://www.nexusmods.com/morrowind/mods/50113)